Ashby and Nuneaton Joint Railway: Joint railway authorised

-The LNWR reacted with a Bill for the 1867 session of Parliament for a railway covering the same ground, but also going further to reach Burton, connecting several collieries on the way.
+The LNWR reacted with a bill for the 1867 session of Parliament for a railway covering the same ground, but also going further to reach Burton, connecting several collieries on the way.
 Now the LNWR and the Midland Railway agreed to co-operate, and this resulted in agreement on a joint undertaking, to be called the Ashby and Nuneaton Joint Railway.
 The LNWR and Midland Railway would operate passenger trains, and the company would run its own trains from all the collieries in the Leicestershire coalfield.

-On 17 June 1867 the necessary Act was passed authorising the LNWR to work jointly with the MR to construct and maintain lines previously authorised to the Midland Railway.
+On 17 June 1867 the necessary act, the London and North Western Railway (Ashby and Nuneaton Lines) Act 1867 (30 & 31 Vict. c. xciv), was passed authorising the LNWR to work jointly with the MR to construct and maintain lines previously authorised to the Midland Railway.
 The LNWR was authorised to raise £200,000 as its share of the joint venture.
 Altered arrangements were necessary at Nuneaton, where a connection from Stoke Golding to the Trent Valley line of the LNWR north of Nuneaton, and another short connection to the Midland Railway at Nuneaton Abbey Junction.
-The following year, on 25 June 1868, the MR and LNWR Ashby & Nuneaton Joint Railway Act was ratified and certain deviations were authorised.
+The following year, on 25 June 1868, the Midland and London and North Western Railways (Ashby and Nuneaton Railway) Act 1868 (31 & 32 Vict. c. xlix) was ratified and certain deviations were authorised.

 Bad weather and labour problems delayed the completion of the work, and it was estimated that the cost of building the line had overrun by £67,438, to £349,715, "mostly due to the effect of heavy rain".
 Some of the route closely followed the Ashby canal, but whereas the latter twisted with the contours to maintain its level, numerous cuttings and embankments carried the railway in a more direct line.
 These caused considerable difficulty during construction as the contractors frequently encountered waterlogged sand and unstable clay which oozed out in sticky landslides.
 No spectacular engineering works proved necessary but in such an intensively farmed district nearly a hundred red brick bridges were required to carry country lanes, or as occupation crossings where property had been severed.